SharePoint/sp-dev-docs/docs/spfx/tenant-properties.md

 # SharePoint Framework Tenant Properties

->**Note:** Tenant Propeties is currently in preview in First Release and is subject to change.
+>**Note:** Tenant Propeties capability is currently in preview in First Release and is subject to change.
 They are currently not supported for use in production environments.

-Tenant properties allows tenant administrators to add properties in the app catalog that can be read by various SharePoint Framework components.
-The tenant properties are managed by tenant administrators using the [Microsoft SharePoint Online Management Shell](https://technet.microsoft.com/en-us/library/fp161372.aspx) which is a PowerShell module to manage your SharePoint Online subscription in the Office 365.
+Tenant Properties allow tenant administrators to add properties in the app catalog that can be read by various SharePoint Framework components.
+The Tenant Properties are managed by tenant administrators using the [Microsoft SharePoint Online Management Shell](https://technet.microsoft.com/en-us/library/fp161372.aspx) which is a PowerShell module to manage your SharePoint Online subscription in the Office 365.

 ## Manage tenant properties